Not Declaring Capital Gains Tax: Will You Get Caught?

 UK expats and non-residents may still be liable for CGT on UK property sales.
 Since April 2015, non-residents must pay CGT on UK residential property gains.
 They need to report and pay any CGT within 60 days of selling.

 For other UK assets, the rules depend on your residency status.
 If you’re a UK expat, you might be liable for CGT on worldwide assets.
-Double taxation agreements can prevent you paying tax twice on the same gain.
-These agreements vary by country, so check the specific treaty.
-You may be able to claim tax relief in the UK or offset tax paid elsewhere against your UK liability.
+Double taxation agreements can prevent you paying tax twice on the same gain—these vary by country, so check the specific treaty.

 Capital Gains Tax and property

-Remember, you only pay CGT on the profit—the difference between the purchase and sale prices, minus certain allowable expenses.
+Remember, you only pay CGT on the profit—the difference between the purchase and sale prices, minus certain allowable expenses (including stamp duty paid on purchase, legal fees, and the cost of improvements that add value).

-Since April 2020, you need to report and pay CGT on UK residential property sales within 30 days of completion.
-This ‘property disposal return’ makes it harder to avoid declaring gains on property sales.
+Important: Since April 2020, you must report and pay CGT on UK residential property sales within 60 days of completion.
+This ‘property disposal return’ is separate from your annual self-assessment and makes it harder to avoid declaring gains on property sales.
+Missing this deadline can result in penalties even if you eventually pay the correct tax.

-If you need to pay Capital Gains Tax on another property or are selling a buy-to-let or second property and want to offload it quickly so you can pay the CGT, Property Rescue can help.
-We offer a quick cash sale option for homeowners needing a fast, guaranteed transaction.
+If you need to pay Capital Gains Tax on a property and want to complete the sale quickly, Property Rescue can help.
+As cash buyers, we offer a fast, guaranteed transaction—which can be particularly useful when you need certainty for tax planning purposes.

 Voluntary disclosure